The Veronicas (album): Release and promotion

 The Veronicas was released in Australia and New Zealand on 21 November 2014.
 The album will be released in the United States on 24 February 2015.
 When the album was made available for pre-order in Australia on 24 October 2014 an iTunes countdown single, "Line of Fire", was shared as a downloadable track.
 During a question and answer session on their official Twitter page The Veronicas revealed that a deluxe edition of the album will also be released, however a release date has not been announced.

 In May 2011, The Veronicas began releasing videos to YouTube showing their meetings with record labels and creating new music.
 By June 2011 they announced that they would perform new music at The Viper Room in August of that year.
 Performing in front of a sold-out crowd they debuted tracks "Dead Cool", "Whoa Oh", "Cold", "Let Me Out" and "Baby I'm Ready" which displayed a more "edgier rock sound" compared to their previous work.
 On 29 September 2014, The Veronicas performed "You Ruin Me" for the first time on The X Factor (Australia) live elimination show.
 They performed "You Ruin Me" on other television shows including the Australian version of Dancing with the Stars and Sunrise, where they also sang "If You Love Someone".

 On 30 October, The Veronicas performed seven tracks from the album for the first time on radio for Today Network's World Famous Rooftop.
 The set included "If You Love Someone", "Cruel", "Did You Miss Me (I'm a Veronica)", "Sanctified", "Mad Love", "Cold" and "You Ruin Me".
 The duo supported 5 Seconds of Summer on the USA leg of their Rock Out with Your Socks Out Tour during November 2014 in Los Angeles and Phoenix.
 During the Phoenix shows, Jessica and Lisa wore identical figure hugging latex dresses in black and red, respectively, which were designed by Abigail Grey Danus.

 Sanctified Tour

-On 19 November 2014, The Veronicas announced via their official Twitter account that they will embark on a month-long Australian tour to promote The Veronicas in 2015.
+On 19 November 2014, The Veronicas announced via their official Twitter account that they would embark on a month-long Australian tour to promote The Veronicas in 2015.
 The Australian leg began on 12 February 2015 in Perth and ended on 21 February in Brisbane.
-By 19 January 2015 the band announced that a UK leg would be added to the Sanctified Tour from 6 March - 11 March.
+By 19 January 2015 the band announced that a UK leg would be added to the Sanctified Tour from 6–11 March.
 A US leg of the Sanctified Tour was planned throughout the month of June.
 However, these plans were cancelled after members of their band were unable to obtain working visas.